dini-ag-kim/avram/specification.md

 - **[AR5]** and every field is valid against its corresponding [field definition] from the field schedule (see [field validation]).

-If validation option `ignore_unknown_fields` is enabled, all fields not matching a field identifier in the field schedule are valid by definition.
+If validation option `undefinedField` is enabled, all fields not matching a field identifier in the field schedule are valid by definition.

 ### Field validation